Textnology-Inc/aisle-interview-starter/README.md

 ## Description

-This project containers the client and server code for a starter app.
+This project contains the client and server code for a starter app.